markaren/E-book_cpp/Chapter2/cmake_intro.md

-# CMake
+# CMake introduction

 [CMake](https://cmake.org/) is a powerful tool in the world of C++ programming that simplifies the process of building, compiling, and managing complex projects.
 It helps you create cross-platform, organized, and easily maintainable codebases.

-[CLion](https://www.jetbrains.com/clion/) is a powerfull and cross-platform C/C++ IDE that supports CMake projects, which we will use in this course.
+[CLion](https://www.jetbrains.com/clion/) is a cross-platform C/C++ IDE that supports CMake projects, which we will use in this course.
 As an NTNU student, you are [eligible for a free license](https://www.jetbrains.com/community/education/#students).

 ## What is CMake?

 CMake is a widely used open-source build system and project configuration tool.
 It allows developers to define and manage the build process of their C++ projects in a platform-independent way.
 CMake generates platform-specific build files, such as Makefiles for Unix-like systems or project files for IDEs like Visual Studio.

 ### Key Concepts: